 We’ve all been there.
 You come back late from a night out and the only thing that is going through your head is jumping straight into your bed.
 That means that you are going to wake up the next day with old makeup (gross!).
 If you take the proactive step to remove your makeup before bed, you allow your skin to breathe and regenerate before you apply more the following day.

 Applying SPF should actually be the most important step when you are getting ready.
 You only need to apply it once before putting on your makeup and you’re set for the rest of the day.
 Dermatologists recommend your daily sunscreen has at least 20 SPF.

 Your skin is exposed to UVA/UVB rays constantly without you even realizing it!
-Walking down the street, driving in your car, and even staring at a computer monitor are all examples.
-We are trying to be proactive here, so avoiding constant sun contact will be extremely beneficial for you down the line.
-It’s never too late to start!
+Walking down the street, driving in your car, and even staring at a computer monitor are all reasons to protect your skin with a solid SPF.
+We are trying to be proactive here and luckily, it’s never too late to start.